labring/sealos/README.md

   <a href="https://github.com/orgs/labring/projects/4/views/9">Roadmap</a>
 </p>

 Sealos['siːləs] is a cloud operating system distribution based on the Kubernetes kernel.
-This allows enterprises to use the cloud as effortlessly as they would use a personal computer.
+Using the cloud like using a personal computer, reducing the cost of the cloud to 1/10 of the original.

 ## 🚀 Deploy your app on Sealos